Come & Get It (Selena Gomez song): Background

 The accompanying video for "Come & Get It" was directed by Anthony Mandler, a frequent collaborator with Rihanna, Lana Del Rey and Taylor Swift.
+It was filmed in March 2013 at Tejon Ranch in Tejon, California and some another scenes were filmed in Los Angeles, California.
 The song's radio version was used in the music video.
 The video features a recurring theme of the classical elements, being air, earth, fire, and water.
 Prior to its release, Gomez referred to "Come & Get It" as being her best video thus far.
 Gomez and Mandler hoped for the clothing in the clip to be "sensual" in nature, with Gomez selecting the black corset dress used during a scene in the music video.
-The dress was designed by AADNEVIK.
+The dress was designed by Aadnevik.

 She later added "And that [black] dress was actually a last-minute dress because I was wanting it to be more long-sleeved.
 But with the field and everything and the setting, [Mandler] wanted it to be a little more sensual.
-I get it: it’s a beautiful dress and I definitely love the pop with my hair."
+I get it: it's a beautiful dress and I definitely love the pop with my hair."
 Gomez released a teaser for the video on April 30, showing the singer in a large field surrounded by flowers, looking longingly at a mysterious man, plunging into a river, and performing a choreographed dance routine with a group of dancers in front of a fire.
 The music video for the song premiered on May 7, 2013, on MTV.
 Gomez participated in an interview following the release of the video, with the clip being released onto Vevo and iTunes around thirty minutes later.